 Have You Heard of Herzl Day?

-Herzl Day passed without barely a blink of an eye throughout the Jewish world.
+Herzl Day, the 10th of Iyar, passed without barely a blink of an eye throughout the Jewish world.

 Immersed in current events and the myriad of political scandals and social upheaval happening in nearly every country in the world, where does commemorating a dead Jewish visionary fit in the grand scheme of things?